What is the Paleo Diet?

 What are the benefits of the Paleo diet?

 A popular question: Is it Paleo?
 Google this, for any particular food item, and you may find a variety of answers.
 To be honest, we don’t truly know how our ancestors ate – that sort of information is not well preserved over time.
 And critics of Paleo use that as a counterpoint to the diet.
 But the more important point is understanding the general ideas behind this style of eating and interpreting your body’s reaction to certain foods.
 A better question might be: Does your body agree with this food?

 Let’s recap the benefits of the Paleo style of eating:

 - Low Carbohydrate – It is inherently low carbohydrate.
 Following Paleo eating principles you will avoid foods with high Glycemic Index (GI) or Glycemic Load (GL).
-This results in stable blood sugar levels, less dramatic roller-coaster energy levels, and has positive impacts on blood triglyceride combinations.
-Insulin sensitivity is improved, because the body isn’t constantly being flooded with sugars and carbohydrates.
+This results in overall low Glycemic Load which means stable blood sugar levels, less dramatic roller-coaster energy levels, and positive impacts on blood triglyceride combinations.
+Insulin sensitivity is improved, because the body isn’t constantly being overworked and flooded with sugars and carbohydrates.

 - Utilizing fat as an energy source – As mentioned earlier, along with increased insulin sensitivity (for proper handling of blood sugar) our bodies seem to recalibrate to utilizing both dietary fat, and body fat for energy when needed.